Enhancing LLMs for Power System Simulations: A Feedback-driven Multi-agent Framework: Enhanced Reasoning Module

-The above reasoning actions heavily rely on information drawn from both the simulation request and supplementary knowledge, comprising: \begin{itemize} \item \textit{Static Basic Knowledge}: Supplies the agent with foundational information on essential functions and syntax rules pertinent to the simulation tool.
+The above reasoning actions heavily rely on information drawn from both the simulation request and supplementary knowledge, comprising: \begin{itemize}[leftmargin=10pt] \item \textit{Static Basic Knowledge}: Supplies the agent with foundational information on essential functions and syntax rules pertinent to the simulation tool.
 This static knowledge serves as a base reference and reminder for the agent to consult when generating code.
+Note that such knowledge is tool-dependent. \item \textit{Dynamic Retrieval Knowledge}: Complements static knowledge by incorporating real-time, request-specific details.
+This is achieved through the integration of the aforementioned RAG module, which retrieves relevant information on option formats, values, and function dependencies for accurate code generation. \end{itemize}

+The integration of the RAG module into the LLM-based coding agent (from the reasoning module) is established through placeholders in the prompt.
+These placeholders serve as symbolic flags that are dynamically replaced by retrieval results before the prompt is sent to the coding agent.
+As shown in the ``Retrieval Knowledge'' section of Fig.~\ref{fig:reason}(b), during runtime, the enhanced RAG module retrieves simulation-specific information and substitutes these placeholders with up-to-date details on simulation functions, options, and parameters.
+Consequently, the coding agent generates simulation code based on both this dynamically retrieved information and the static knowledge embedded in the prompt. }

-Note that such knowledge is tool-dependent. \item \textit{Dynamic Retrieval Knowledge}: The prompt includes placeholders for dynamic retrieval results from the enhanced RAG module, allowing the agent to incorporate request-specific knowledge into its reasoning.
-This knowledge provides detailed information on function dependencies, option formats, and other contextual elements needed for accurate code generation. \end{itemize} Eventually, by integrating both static and dynamic knowledge, as well as the above structured reasoning framework, the agent is expected to generate accurate code to address the simulation request.
+Eventually, by integrating both static and dynamic knowledge, as well as the {above-structured} reasoning framework, the coding agent is expected to generate accurate code to address the simulation request.